mariten/www-jeff/README.md

   * Utilizes [Skel](https://github.com/n33/skel) JS and [Font Awesome](http://fortawesome.github.io/Font-Awesome) for social button glyphs

 #### Photos via Flickr API
-Performs asynchronous HTTP (via CURL) queries at the Flickr API to pick a photo from specified Flickr albums
+Performs parallel HTTP (via CURL) queries at the Flickr API to select photos for display from my primary Flickr albums

 * Fetches metadata for a Flickr photoset and picks a single random photo from one or more target albums
 * Selected photos must meet certain conditions such as:
   * To ensure visual symmatery across the site, each photo must be a 4x3 landscape shot
   * Each photo must have been taken in a different state/prefecture as all of the other randomly selected photos
-  * If the photo is geotagged, show a link to a satellite map location of where it was shot
+  * If the photo is geotagged, include a link to a map showing the location where it was shot
+* Display photos asynchronously (via "lazy-load") to speed up the first-view of each page where these appear
-* Perform queries to Flickr API asynchronously using the `curl_multi` wrapper
+* Perform queries to Flickr API in parallel using the `curl_multi` wrapper
 * Cache raw results from Flickr API for 24 hours, as my Flickr photosets are not updated more than once a day

 #### Soft Rewrite Rules
-All processing of the URL path and subsequent rewrite rules are handled by the top-level [index.php](www/index.php), with just a [single Apache-side rewrite rule](www/.htaccess) which indiscriminately forwards the entire URL path string to PHP where parsing and path checks can be handled more programatically.
+All processing of the URL path and subsequent rewrite rules are handled by the top-level [index.php](www/index.php), with just a [single Apache-side rewrite rule](www/.htaccess).
+This rule imply forwards the entire URL path and query string to PHP, where parsing and validation can be handled more programatically.

 #### Simple MVC
 Top-level controller handles all page requests and based on URL path (passed as `url_path`) decides which page controller to employ.